GB Temporary Visitor to Guam

 On May 8, 2008, the Consolidated Natural Resources Act of 2008 (CNRA) extended most provisions of U.S. immigration law to the Commonwealth of the Northern Mariana Islands (the CNMI).
 The CNRA created a new Guam-CNMI Visa Waiver Program (VWP) which became effective on Nov.
 28, 2009, and replaced the previous Guam Visa Waiver Program.

-An alien may be admitted into Guam or the CNMI under the current Guam-CNMI Visa Waiver Program if the alien:
+A noncitizen may be admitted into Guam or the CNMI under the current Guam-CNMI Visa Waiver Program if the noncitizen:

 - Is a national of a country or geographic area listed in 8 CFR § 212.1(q)(2);